Open Knowledge Format (OKF): What It Is and How to Adopt It

 - Validate in CI.
 Check YAML, required

-type, reserved files, duplicate resources, broken internal links, timestamps, sensitive patterns, and owner presence. - Connect one consumer.
+type, reserved files, duplicate resources, broken internal links, actor and date formats, source IDs, stale concepts, computation contracts, sensitive patterns, and owner presence. - Connect one consumer.
 Index the bundle for RAG or expose it through an agent resource.
-Measure answer correctness, source traceability, retrieval precision, and time to update—not just demo quality.
+Measure answer correctness, source traceability, retrieval precision, and time to update, not just demo quality.

 - Set an operating model.
 Decide who reviews changes, what makes a concept stale, how access maps to bundle boundaries, and how deletions propagate to indexes and caches.